natura-pay/idempotent-aws-lambda/README.md

 The result in the table will be a recod, which the key will be: `1234567890SENT`.

+## Observations

+- For Dynamodb provider we are using the method `transactWrite` to handle idempotency.
+This has two trade offs shoud be considered before adopting this library
+  - The operation cost's is doubled.
+  - The time period considered from idempotency **is, at minimum, 10 minutos**.

 ## Support

 Tested in Node.js 10-12.